davidlunadeleon/leetcode/README.md

 ## About the contents of this repo

-This repository contains solutions to the main leetcode problems and some of the challenges.
+This repository contains solutions to some leetcode problems.
-More info about the challenges can be found [here](leetcode/leetcoding_challenges/README.md)

 ## How to use the test cases